webbiscuit/webbiscuit-website/Readme.md

 - Built using metalsmith
 - Packed with webpack
 - Content written in markdown
-- Pages templated in nunjucks
+- Pages templated using nunjucks
 - npm used as package manager
 - SemanticUI used as layout framework *
-- Uses live-server as debug server, with live reloading
+- Uses browser-sync as debug server, with live reloading

-## Pre-reqs

-`npm install -g live-server`

 ## Development